AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

   chart = anychart.areaChart();
 ```

-As we now have multi-series chart we don't want to set **charttype** for each series individually (there can be much more than two series in multi-series chart), so we set **chart** as **anychart.areaChart()**.
+As we now have multi-series chart we don't want to set **type of chart** for each series individually (there can be much more than two series in multi-series chart), so we set **chart** as **anychart.areaChart()**.
 Now all series in chart will be of Area type by default.

 {sample}BCT\_AreaChart\_03{sample}